 A close relative of ticks and spiders, clover mites are tiny red bugs that appear in large numbers.
 Adults have four pairs of legs, a soft oval-shaped body, and grow only about 1/64 of an inch in length.

 Where are clover mites found?

-Clover mites are often found around homes and buildings feeding on fertilized, healthy grass and clovers.
+Clover mites are often found around Iowa or Illinois homes and buildings feeding on fertilized, healthy grass and clovers.
 They also congregate on sidewalks, patios, brick walls, and the sunny side of structures.
 They may also sneak inside through cracks and openings.
 Inside, they’re likely to be found on window sills, walls, and furniture.

 What do clover mites eat?